Let’s start by reviewing some of the key pinterest shopping statistics.

 With so many searches being non-brand related, it could point to a shift in how consumers use Pinterest.
 Instead of using Pinterest as a virtual wish list as many brands had hoped, this data seems to indicate that Pinterest is used more like an online directory or search engine.

 So while some users may be looking for products, others could simply be looking for visual inspiration.
-Whatever the case may be, the enormous number of non-branded searches on Pinterest is a powerful sign that SEOs need to pay attention.
+Whatever the cause, the massive amount of non-branded searches on Pinterest is a strong indication that SEOs should pay attention.

 How many people use Pinterest